bradeneast/bradeneast.com/blog/_published/make knob adjustment with range input.md

-# Making knobs and dials with HTML and CSS
+# Making UI knobs and dials with HTML and CSS
 ## 2019/09/09
 ### html, css, javascript, ui